 But Susan remembered how much it meant to her mother that her children would be warm that year.

-“She was so excited about it,” Susan said, recalling her mother’s reaction.
+“She was so excited about the red coat,” Susan said, recalling her mother’s reaction.
 “I must have given her a look.
 The look I got back was ‘Don’t ever be ungrateful for what you have.’”

-The birthday tradition will continue every year and each December, Susie along with her other volunteers will give out coats at Michigan Avenue and Adams Street in downtown Toledo.
+The birthday tradition continues every year and each December, Susie along with her other volunteers provide free warm apparel, unconditionally, to anyone in need in NW Ohio.

 “We’re all here to try and make a difference and have the best life we can,” said Susan.
 “I think it’s our responsibility to help others have the best life they can too.”